-- To see the documentation for an entire module, try typing help(module_name)! - The following code for the projectile class has docstrings.
+- To see the documentation for an entire module, try typing help(module\name)! - """ is a third way that Python allows string literals to be delimited, allowing us to type multi-line strings. - The following code for the projectile class has docstrings.
+Module Documentation projectile.py from math import pi, sin, cos class Projectile:

-Module Documentation

-projectile.py

 '''

-"""projectile.py
+""projectile.py

 Provides a simple class for modeling the flight of projectiles."""

 '''